-The main issues to solve when executing Digi-Clima over a grid infrastructure are: i) to distribute the images; ii) to avoid processing a single image at the same time by two Digi-Clima instances; and iii) to retrieve the results and know to which image they belong.
+The main issues to solve when executing Digi-Clima on the grid are: i) to distribute the images; ii) to avoid processing the same image by two Digi-Clima instances; and iii) to retrieve the results and know to which image they belong.

-The time to set up the CE workspace to run Digi-clima (i.e. at least download Matlab Compiler Runtime, which size is about 200MB.) is not negligible, and a large number of images are to be processed, the proposed implementation uses pilot jobs.
-Once submitted and assigned to a CE, the pilot job runs a loop, executing Digi-clima on each iteration to process multiple images without the delay due to job submission and CE setup.
+The time to set up the CE workspace to run Digi-clima is not negligible, and a large number of images are to be processed, so pilot jobs are used.
+Once on a CE, the pilot job runs a loop, executing Digi-clima on each iteration to process multiple images without the delay due to job submission and CE setup.
 Grid file services are used to distribute the images and to get the results.
-A metadata managing service named AMGA is used for accounting on the images metadata as processing status and the mapping between the original image file names and their corresponding results.
+AMGA is used for accounting on the images metadata (status and name-results mapping).

 The image uploading script.
-The image uploading script runs on the image directory.
-It creates the Digi-clima directory on AMGA and adds the attributes for image accounting information: the image id on the SE, the image status, the original_name of the image file, the timestamp of the last_update, and the job_identifier of the job which last updated the entry.
+The image uploading script (Figure 5) creates the Digi-clima directory on AMGA and adds the attributes for image accounting information: the image id on the SE, the image status, the $original_name$ for the image file, the timestamp of the $last_update$, and the $job_identifier$ for the last update.
 After that, the lcg-cr command is used to upload the images.
-A sketch of the script is presented in Fig. 5 to show how the mentioned interaction with AMGA and storage services works.